saylordotorg/course_hist221/Unit06.md

+---
+layout: default
+title: "HIST221: Colonial Latin and South America"
+course_description: "A detailed introduction to the history of Latin and South America from the European discovery to the 19th century, with emphasis on indigenous Americans and European colonizers’ interactions and exchanges."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Trans-Atlantic Empires** <span id="6"></span>
 *Spanish and Portuguese colonies in the Americas formed part of a broader global empire administered by the Spanish and Portuguese